da-luce/cornell-autobike/README.md

 ```

 > [!NOTE]
-> `build` is a predefined alias for `colcon build`.
-Before building for the first time, one must run `source install/setup.bash`*.
+> `build` is essentially an alias for `colcon build && source install/setup.bash`.
 >
-> *_This only needs to be sourced once at the start of the containers life, and is already done for you in the image_
+> WARNING: If not using the alias, this should all be done in the **top level directory**, or else you will have build artifacts all over the place.
+The alias forces the correct directory.

->
+> [!TIP]
-> WARNING: This should all be done in the **top level directory**, or else you will have build artifacts all over the place.
+> If you encounter strange behavior, it’s often a good idea to clean your workspace before rebuilding: `rm -rf build/ install/ log/`.
+There is an alias `clean` to make this easier.

 #### Running a Package